JoeGandy/RSMap/README.md

 - Stores to show what they sell w/ quanitities
 - ~Agility short cuts to show where they go and level needed~
 - Farm patch info

+### Dungeons that need map clean up
+This is a todo for me (This is removing extra areas from around dungeon maps)
+- Witchaven dungeon level 2
+- Entrana dungeon
+- Karamja volcano
+- Stronghold Slayer Cave

+### Dungeons i need to get
+- Goblin cave (the one i have isn't right, woops)
+- Second layer of ancient caverns